vmarcinko/art-of-programming/markdowns/first.md

         { "model": "Peugeot 206",   "year": 2001 }
     ]

-And in SQL table, is it possible to have some invalid value, such as invalid "year" value:
+And in SQL table, is it possible to have some invalid value, such as invalid "year" value within our "car" table:

 | model         | year |
 |---------------|------|